kamratia1/pybis2spice/README.md

 * I/O

 ## Usage
-The gui folder contains an executable that can be run standalone.
+The bin folder holds a zipped file for each released version containing a windows executable program that can be run standalone.
 ![](/img/gui-window.png)

 ### The executable program allows the user to: